Gateway of Pacific, Phase I

 A new center for research and workplace innovation

-When all phases are complete, the campus will promote the pedestrian experience through a central common, uninterrupted by vehicles and animated by dedicated outdoor areas.
-Planted with mature trees and native species, the park-like landscape will offer a variety of experiences – from highly social places for interaction to areas for quiet contemplation.
+The buildings in this phase are LEED Platinum certified.
+Sustainable design features include on-site energy generation from photovoltaic panels, rainwater capture, grey water collection, and a high-efficiency heating and cooling system.
+This campus promotes a pedestrian-focused experience through a Central Park that is uninterrupted by vehicles and animated by dedicated outdoor areas.
+Planted with mature trees and native species, the park-like landscape offers a variety of experiences – from highly social places for interaction to areas for quiet contemplation.

 Strongly shaped by local climate and the culture of discovery, Gateway of Pacific creates a new landmark that will transform South San Francisco.